wasmerio/wasmer.io/_posts/wasmer-and-trademarks.md

 Not long after I created Wasmer in December 2018, a non-profit organization called The Bytecode Alliance came into being that sought to ally, inspire and promote the values and vision of the new software paradigm that Wasm and its associated projects were bringing to the world.

-A fact that is sometimes overlooked about Wasm is that it is as much, if not more so, a social achievement, as opposed to merely technical achievement.
+A fact that is sometimes overlooked about Wasm is that it is as much, if not more so, a social achievement, as opposed to a merely technical achievement.

-WebAssembly beauty is that it has consensus buy-in from all the major browser vendors.
+WebAssembly's beauty is that it has consensus buy-in from all the major browser vendors.
 In the often rocky history of software and its vendors, Wasm’s broad acceptance is a monumental and inspiring success.
 The Bytecode Alliance walks in some of those footsteps.

 So of course we applied to join.
-But we were “unofficially” rejected on-upon November 12th by written communication of one of their co-chairs to a Wasmer investor (the date is key if you wish to trace future events).
+But we were unofficially rejected on November 12th 2019 (the date is key if you wish to trace future events) by written communication from one of the Byte Alliance's co-chairs to one of Wasmer's investors.
 And it is this singular event that begins to explain the scattered and incomplete clues of Wasmer’s foray into inappropriate trademarking.

 As is dictated by our commitment to open source and the precedent of social alignment set by WebAssembly, here is not the place to air our feelings about that rejection.
 Suffice to say that if Wasmer cannot be part of The Bytecode Alliance it is a significant reflection on one of, or both, of these organizations.
 Individual opinions have been publicly shared elsewhere.
-If you would like more details about our side of events, then we would more than happy to discuss them privately.
+If you would like more details about our side of events, then we would be more than happy to discuss them privately.

 Even if it were not the case that Wasmer is at fault, we still, and forever, share any burdens from the open-source community as a whole.
-Wasmer unreservedly supports the mission of any foundation or alliance trying to push an ecosystem forward, of course that includes The Bytecode Alliance.
+Wasmer unreservedly supports the mission of any foundation or alliance trying to push an ecosystem forward, and of course that includes The Bytecode Alliance.

 ## The WebAssembly Foundation